An application that has many images has a need to Reverse Image Search using Google Custom Search API to get information about the images.

 These would actually mean scraping the results, which is against the TOS.

-Another way to do this is using the Google Custom Search API
+Another way to do this is by using the Google Custom Search API

-was given by Google in their documentation, Image if it was possible to POST the previous URL’s in a similar fashion.
+was given by Google in their documentation, Image if it was possible to POST the previous URL’s similarly.

 TinEye API https://services.tineye.com/TinEyeAPI

 Custom search engines are not just limited Images, you can try ExpertRec Custom Search Engine for all the custom needs.

 Here we will visit the steps required to add the ExpertRec Custom search engine to your website.
 This is one of the easiest setup processes of all the available options out there and is highly recommended.

 - Navigate to https://cse.expertrec.com/newuser?platform=cse and signup with your Google ID.

 - Enter your website’s URL when prompted.
 You can select a server location near you and add the URL of your sitemap if you wish to.
 These will be auto-detected otherwise.

 - You can play around with the settings and customize the UI as the crawl runs.
 Once it is complete, you can check out a fully functional demo before taking the search to your website.

 - You can take the search to your website with little to no effort.
 All you need to do is to paste the code snippet available on the dashboard on your website.